Rhyno — content batch

 Reel scripts

-Week 2026-W24 · 2026-06-09 · 3 scripts
+Week 2026-W26 · 2026-06-22 · 3 scripts

-cyber-exposure/the-10-minute-testreel · 34s
+cyber-exposure/the-10-minute-testreel · 31s

 on-screen: Human-led.
 Not a scanner.

-b-roll: Three findings flag onto an abstract network map, each pulsing cyan as it lights up
+b-roll: Three findings flag onto an abstract network map, each pulsing cyan as it lights up.

-on-screen: “We're fine.” — every company, once
+on-screen: “We're fine.” — everyone, once

-b-roll: Slow push on a glowing perimeter diagram, one node quietly flips from safe to exposed
+b-roll: Slow push on a glowing perimeter diagram; one node quietly flips from safe to exposed.

-on-screen: Scan from $799 · Comment SCAN
+on-screen: Comment SCAN

 CTA: Comment SCAN and I'll send you the breakdown.

-cyber-exposure/vibe-codedreel · 33s
+cyber-exposure/vibe-codedreel · 31s

 on-screen: AI ships fast.
-Security isn't included.
+Security doesn't.

 on-screen: Built fast = built exposed

-on-screen: Customer data, one URL away
+on-screen: Customer data — one link away

 on-screen: Human-led check · Comment SCAN